What is CleanPowerSF?

 There are three main components to your electricity service: generation, transmission and distribution.
 Currently, PG&E rolls all three components of your service into one line item called “Current Electric Charges” under the “Account Summary” on the first page of your bill.

 CleanPowerSF only assumes responsibility for the generation portion of your service.
-Once you become a CleanPowerSF customer, you will see separate lines under the “Account Summary” on your PG&E bill for CleanPowerSF generation charges and PG&E’s electric delivery charges.
+As a CleanPowerSF customer, you will see separate lines under the “Account Summary” on your PG&E bill for CleanPowerSF generation charges and PG&E’s electric delivery charges.
 You will also see a new page in each bill detailing your CleanPowerSF electric generation charges.

 What is the PCIA?

-The Power Charge Indifference Adjustment (PCIA) is a charge assessed by PG&E. It is intended to ensure that customers who switch to CleanPowerSF pay for certain costs related to energy commitments made by PG&E prior to their switch.
+The Power Charge Indifference Adjustment (PCIA) is a charge assessed by PG&E. It is intended to recover PG&E's above-market costs for generation resources acquired prior to a customer's switch to a third-party electric generation provider.
 When we set CleanPowerSF rates, we reduced our rates by the amount of the PCIA charges so that the total would not exceed PG&E’s current rates.
 Our intention is to protect CleanPowerSF customers from paying more because of the PCIA.

 Who do I call with questions about my CleanPowerSF bill?